cdebortoli/JsonManagedObject-Swift/README.md

 ###Configuration parameters
-To configure your JsonManagedObject, call the struct JMOConfig.
-With it, you can configure 4 parameters.
+To configure the parameters of the JsonManagedObject framework, you need to use the JMOConfig struct.
+With it, you can configure the 4 following parameters.

 **Envelope Format**
-Set to true if your JSON data is specified by a key value.
+Set to true if your JSON data are specified under a key value.

     JMOConfig.jsonWithEnvelope = true